2nd March 2016

 Although most famous for its Cistercian monastery, Kirkstall Abbey which was established on its present site in 1152 by a group of 12 monks from Fountains Abbey in North Yorkshire, the area of Kirkstall was mainly fields and tiny hamlets until around 1600, when it became a Borough in its own right.
 The Borough grant by Charles I placed Headingley-cum-Burley and Kirkstall adjacent the Leeds Parish.
 It was able to make its own laws and levy its own taxes.
 Although the Abbey was still the principle driver of industry, manufacture and innovation, development continued slowly with this new independence.

 But turning from the Abbey, what else is there in Kirkstall?
-Eateries, bars, pubs, shopping, coffee shops, sports grounds, swimming pools, gyms, cycle routes on the tow-path, bus routes to everywhere and anywhere and trains (soon to be two stations within easy reach).
+Eateries, bars, pubs, shopping, coffee shops, sports grounds, swimming pools, gyms, cycle routes on the tow-path, bus routes to everywhere and anywhere and trains from Headingley and Kirkstall Forge in easy reach.
 You name it – Kirkstall has it on the doorstep.
 Kirkstall even has its own M&S Food Hall now.